illusional/fit3036/README.md

 # Road Surface Area Estimation
 Produced for Monash University during FIT3036 (Computer Science Project) Semester 1, 2018.

-Produced by Michael Franklin
+Produced by: _Michael Franklin_ <br />
-Supervised by: Dr. Rasika Amarasiri
+Supervised by: _Dr.
+Rasika Amarasiri_

+With the ever-increasing size of cities and their infrastructure, this project develops a tool that sources data from OpenStreetMaps in order to estimate the surface area of roads within a given bounding rectangle.

 ## Quick Start Guide
 Run the project by executing the following command in the project's directory: